 Figure 4.
-As the climate system varies naturally from year to year and from decade to decade, reliable inferences about human-induced climate change must be made with a longer view, using multi-decadal and longer records.
-Calculating a ‘running average’ over these longer timescales allows one to more easily see long-term trends.
-For the global average temperature for the period 1850-2012 (using the data from the UK Met Office Hadley Centre relative to the 1961-90 average) the plots show: (top) the average and range of uncertainty for annually averaged data; (2nd plot) the temperature given for any date is the average for the ten years about that date; (3rd plot) the equivalent picture for 30-year; and (4th plot) the 60-year averages.
-Source: Met Office, based on the HadCRUT4 dataset from the Met Office and Climatic Research Unit (Morice et al., 2012). (larger version)
+The climate system varies naturally from year to year and from decade to decade.
+To make reliable inferences about human-induced climate change, multi-decadal and longer records are typically used.
+Calculating a “running average” over these longer timescales allows one to more easily see long-term trends.
+For the global average temperature for the period 1850-2019 (using the data from the UK Met Office Hadley Centre relative to the 1961-90 average) the plots show (top) the average and range of uncertainty for annually averaged data; (2nd plot) the annual average temperature for the ten years centred on any given date; (3rd plot) the equivalent picture for 30-year; and (4th plot) the 60-year averages.
+Source: Met Office Hadley Centre, based on the HadCRUT4 dataset from the Met Office and Climatic Research Unit (Morice et al., 2012). (larger version)

-Despite the decadal slowdown in the rise of average surface temperature, a longer-term warming trend is still evident (see Figure 4).
-Each of the last three decades was warmer than any other decade since widespread thermometer measurements were introduced in the 1850s.
-Record heatwaves have occurred in Australia (January 2013), USA (July 2012), in Russia (summer 2010), and in Europe (summer 2003).
-The continuing effects of the warming climate are also seen in the increasing trends in ocean heat content and sea level, as well as in the continued melting of Arctic sea ice, glaciers and the Greenland ice sheet.
+Even during the slowdown in the rise of average surface temperature, a longer-term warming trend was still evident (see Figure 4).
+Over that period, for example, record heatwaves were documented in Europe (summer 2003), in Russia (summer 2010), in the USA (July 2012), and in Australia (January 2013).
+Each of the last four decades was warmer than any previous decade since widespread thermometer measurements were introduced in the 1850s.
+The continuing effects of the warming climate are seen in the increasing trends in ocean heat content and sea level, as well as in the continued melting of Arctic sea ice, glaciers and the Greenland ice sheet.

 Find out about the Royal Society's latest work on energy, environment and climate